codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 Note that the `provided` keyword refers to dependencies that are only needed at compilation but not at run-time.
 The Dagger compiler and Java annotation libraries are used to generate code that are used to create the dependency graph of the classes defined in your source code.

 ### Using Dagger 2

-#### Creating singletons

 The simplest example is to show how to centralize all your singleton creation with Dagger 2.
-Suppose you weren't using Dagger 2 and wrote code in your Twitter client similar to the following defined in different places of your code:
+Suppose you weren't using any type of dependency injection framework and wrote code in your Twitter client similar to the following:

 ```java
 OkHttpClient client = new OkHttpClient();